VirtualPlantLab/Ecophys.jl/docs/src/Growth.md

 Private = false
 ```

-## Un-exported
+## Private

 Private functions, types or constants from `Growth`.
-These are not exported, so you need to prefix the function name with `Growth.` to access them:
+These are not exported, so you need to prefix the function name with `Ecophys.` to access them.
+Also bear in mind that these are not part of the public API, so they may change without notice.

 ```@autodocs
 Modules = [Growth]